harbour/core/contrib/hbhttpd/readme.txt

       // another URL)
       // Here we close databases opened in INIT method, etc.
    ENDIF
    RETURN .T.

 As you can see this handler reminds the structure of traditional GUI based application message/event handler, for example in windows, we
 have:

-STATIC FUNC WndProc( hWnd, uMsg, wParam, lParam )
-   IF uMsg == WM_CREATE
+STATIC FUNCTION WndProc( hWnd, uMsg, wParam, lParam ) IF uMsg == WM_CREATE
    ELSEIF uMsg == WM_PAINT
    ELSEIF uMsg == WM_DESTROY
    ENDIF
    RETURN ...

 I hope this similarity will help to develop (or convert) event based GUI applications to web easier.